wp-plugins/wangguard/readme.txt

 = WordPress Simple Features =

- * NEW Wizrad for detect and eliminate Sploggers
+ * NEW Wizard for detect and eliminate Sploggers
  * NEW Mark as Splogger from post list

 = WordPress Mu (WPMU) Features =